Free Speech and Expressive Activities Policy

 A.) Solicitations Sponsored or Authorized by the College

 Harper College participates in approved charitable events, including the Annual Giving Campaign to help support student scholarships, during the year.
 Participation by employees is on a voluntary basis.
-Campus-wide solicitations for charitable organizations may not be conducted without prior approval of the Executive Vice President for Finance and Administrative Services, which shall be coordinated by the Center for Student Involvement.
+Campus-wide solicitations for charitable organizations may not be conducted without prior approval of the Executive Vice President for Finance and Administrative Services, which shall be coordinated by Student Engagement.

 B.) Solicitations Sponsored by Registered Student Organizations of the College